Kh1T/agteach-capstone-backend/README.md

-# AgTeach - Agricultural Training Video Platform
+# AgTeach - Backend Architecture

-This project is designed to help aspiring farmer to start growing plan with knowledge and product, The platform offers high-quality, paid agricultural training videos alongside a marketplace for related products.
-This dual approach provides comprehensive support for farmers and agricultural workers worldwide.
+This repository contains the backend codebase for our Agricultural Training Video Platform platform.
+Our backend is designed to provide robust, scalable, and efficient services to support video content management, user interactions, and data processing.

 [//]: # (> 🎯 Samsung Web Clone <a href="https://samsungalphabeez.netlify.app/index.html">Click Here</a>.)